xamry/notes/Data Engineering/OLAP.md

 ### Junk Dimension
 A "junk" dimension is a collection of random transactional codes, flags and/or text attributes that are unrelated to any particular dimension.

+### De Generated Dimension
+A dimension which is located in fact table known as Degenerated dimension

 ## Fact
 A "fact" is a numeric value that a business wishes to count or sum.